MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-delenctypeattr.md

 Removes the encryption type attribute for the domain.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax